cloudmesh/classes/docs/source/course.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section is meant to give an overview of the python tools needed
 for doing for this course.

 These are really powerful tools which every
 data scientist who wishes to use python must know.

-This section
-covers.
-Canopy - Its is an IDE for python developed by EnThoughts.
-The
-aim of this IDE is to bring the various python libraries under one
-single framework or ''Canopy'' - that is why the name.
-NumPy - It is
-popular library on top of which many other libraries (like pandas,
+NumPy - It is popular library on top of which many other libraries
-scipy) are built.
-It provides a way a vectorizing data.
-This helps to
+(like pandas, scipy) are built.
+It provides a way a vectorizing
-organize in a more intuitive fashion and also helps us use the various
+data.
+This helps to organize in a more intuitive fashion and also
-matrix operations which are popularly used by the machine learning
+helps us use the various matrix operations which are popularly used by
-community.
-Matplotlib: This a data visualization package.
-It allows
+the machine learning community.
+Matplotlib: This a data visualization
-you to create graphs charts and other such diagrams.
-It supports
+package.
+It allows you to create graphs charts and other such
-Images in JPEG, GIF, TIFF format.
-SciPy: SciPy is a library built
+diagrams.
+It supports Images in JPEG, GIF, TIFF format.
+SciPy: SciPy
-above numpy and has a number of off the shelf algorithms / operations
+is a library built above numpy and has a number of off the shelf
-implemented.
-These include algorithms from calculus(like integration),
+algorithms / operations implemented.
+These include algorithms from
-statistics, linear algebra, image-processing, signal processing,
+calculus(like integration), statistics, linear algebra,
-machine learning, etc.
+image-processing, signal processing, machine learning, etc.